renefx/weather-app/README.md

 ![preview](./app-weather.gif)

 ## Compatibility
-This project is written in Swift 4.2 and requires Xcode 10.1+ to build and run.
+This project is written in Swift 4.2 and requires Xcode 10.1+ & Cocoapods 1.6.0 to build and run.

 ## Getting Started
 Navigate to the directory and run pod install.
 Then open Weather App.xcworkspace to run the project: